Are Boudoir Photos Awkward?

 By the time your hair and makeup are done, you already feel different, confident and ready.
 And that makes the actual photoshoot part feel way less intimidating.

-We talk through your outfits together and choose what you want to start with based on what you feel most comfortable in.
+When it’s time to start shooting, I don’t throw you in front of the camera with no preparation.
+Instead, we talk through your outfits together and choose what you want to start with based on what you feel most comfortable in.
 Then we will go over any specific concerns you have about your body or poses you’re nervous about.
 I want you to feel comfortable with the angles we are going to be photographing.

 Then we start with simple poses.
 Nothing dramatic or exposing.
 Just comfortable positions that let you get used to being in front of the camera.
 I show you the images on the back of my camera so you can see in real time that you look beautiful.
 This builds confidence before we move to more advanced or revealing poses.